SaaS

 $Env:GITHUB_TOKEN = "<your personal access token>"

-Use the --discover organization flag to scan your GitHub organization and discover and scan all of the repos within it:
+To scan the configuration of your GitHub organization and all repos within it:

 cnspec scan github org <ORG_NAME> --discover organization

-To scan the configuration of a GitHub repo:
+To scan the configuration of one GitHub repo:

 cnspec scan github repo <ORG_NAME/REPO_NAME>